baldwint/clans/docs/extensions.rst

 ==========

 Clans has a hook-based extension framework for adding features on the client side.
-Several extensions are already built in, and just need to be enabled in ``clans.cfg``.
+Several extensions are already built in, and can be enabled by editing ``clans.cfg``.

 To enable a built-in extension, such as ``newlove``, edit the ``[extensions]`` section of the configuration file with a line like: